modcommunity/how-to-make-a-l4d2-server-with-mods/README.md

 If your LAN network is operating as a [NAT](https://www.comptia.org/content/guides/what-is-network-address-translation) network, you may need to create a NAT rule as well.

-## Downloading & Running SteamCMD
+## Downloading The Server Files
-The next step is to download and run SteamCMD.
+The next step is to download the server files using [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD).
 Give the following topic a read and keep in mind the Left 4 Dead 2 server's application ID is `222860`.

 https://forum.moddingcommunity.com/t/how-to-download-run-steamcmd/190